mirzaghalib4726/mirzaghalib4726/README.md

 - 🔭 I’m currently working on **Improving My skills and learning new stuff**

-- 🌱 I’m currently following along **Odin Project and Custom Playlists**

 - 🤝 I’m looking for help with **Web Development and Machine Learning**

 - ❤️ I love when I **Find something new about a technology, I've learned**

-- 💬 Ask me about **NestJS, Javascript, TypeScript, MongoDb, Atlas Search, CronJobs, Docker, AWS**
+- 💬 Ask me about **NestJS, Javascript, TypeScript, MongoDb, Atlas Search, CronJobs, Docker, Socket.io, Stream**

 - 📫 Reach me on **mirza.ghalib.822@hotmail.com**